hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Experiments/README.md

 This shows the *Start* and *End* date you have configured for the Experiment and under *Actions* there are several options:
 * ![](/img/icons/starticon.png) - Manually start the Experiment.
 The Experiment will be moved to *Running Experiments*.
 * ![](/img/icons/editicon.png) - Edit the Experiment:
-  * You can step through each of the 4 configuration steps again and save any changes at each step.
+  * You can step through each of the 4 configuration steps again and save any changes you make to the Experiment set up.
   * You cannot edit an Experiment after it has started.
 * ![](/img/icons/copyicon.png) - Copy the Experiment.
 * ![](/img/icons/publishicon.png) - Publish the Experiment.